Best Ghost CMS Alternatives in 2026 — For B2B Teams, Creators and Developers

 What is your budget?

-Substack and Beehiiv have free starting points.
+Substack, Beehiiv (up to 2,500 subscribers), Medium, and Blogger have free starting points.
 Typeflo starts at $19 per month with subdirectory hosting included.
 WordPress is free software but hosting, themes, and plugins add up.
 Ghost Pro starts at $9 per month but costs $199 per month for the subdirectory feature most business blogs need.

 Do you need your blog to live on your main domain?

 If yes, this is your most important filter.
-Substack and Beehiiv do not support subdirectory hosting.
-Ghost charges $199 per month for it.
+Substack, Beehiiv, and Medium do not support subdirectory hosting.
+Ghost CMS charges $199 per month for it on Ghost Pro.
 Typeflo, WordPress, and Webflow all support it at accessible price points.

 Answer those four questions and your platform becomes obvious.